stevecoding/azure-synapse-analytics-day/03-power-bi-integration.md

     ![Selecting the wwi.FactSale table and viewing the preview](media/ex03-pbi-directquery.png "Set query type")

 11. From the **File** menu, select **Publish** and then select **Publish to Power BI**.
-If prompted to save your changes, select Save and provide a unique name that includes your _UNIQUEID_, which you retrieved from your username, as described above.
+If prompted to save your changes, select Save and provide a unique name having the format `user_dataset_UNIQUEID` (where _UNIQUEID_ is the unique identifier which you retrieved from your username, as described above).
 This will also be the name used for the dataset.
 You may be prompted to login a second time.
 Follow the login prompts to login with the credentials provided to you.

     ![Selecting Publish to Power BI from the File menu](media/ex03-publish-menu.png "Publish to Power BI")

-12. In the dialog that appears, select the provided Power BI workspace (it should be the second option in the list).
+12. In the dialog that appears, select the provided Power BI workspace (the first one that appears under the `Power BI` section in the `Develop` hub).
 Do not select the item labeled My workspace.
 Choose **Select**.

     ![Selecting the correct Power BI workspace](media/ex03-select-workspace.png "Select workspace")